First-principles screening of materials with extreme effective masses

-As an additional test, from the band structures, a list of flatband candidates was created.
-It was calculated using the values of distances between conduction band groups and the nearest next band group with lower energy.
-The band group is defined here as a set of overlapping or touching bands in a bandstructure which span certain energy range giving contribution to the density of states.
-Thus, materials with a band group of a small band width, in this case 0.1 eV, must have big hole effective mass due to their flat curvature.
-The energy gap to the next band group gives information on separation between them and helps to identify separated flat band materials which might be of interest for certain applications.
-In the results of effective mass calculations for holes performed in this work, a significant overlap between set of materials with big effective mass and materials with small conduction band grouop value was observed, what confirms applicability of this method for search of these materials.
+As an additional analysis, we created a list of flatband materials based on the band structure.
+For this purpose, we quantified the width of each ``band manifold'', defined here as a cluster of overlapping or touching bands that span a continuous energy interval, are separated by a finite energy gap from every other such cluster, and collectively contribute to the density of states.
+Materials whose highest occupied manifold has a narrow bandwidth, in this case below \qty{0.1}{eV}, must have a large hole effective mass due to their flat curvature.
+The energy separation between this narrow manifold and the next lower-energy manifold serves as a measure of band isolation, helping to identify separated flat band materials which might be of interest for certain applications.
+In the results of effective mass calculations for holes performed in this work, a significant overlap was observed between the set of materials with a high effective mass and materials with a narrow valence-band manifold, which confirms the applicability of this method for the search of these materials.